9 min to read

 curl [options] [URL]

-For example, a simple GET request would look like:
+For example, a simple GET request:

 curl https://www.example.com